-Butter is the main ingredient in almost all traditional baking recipes, used for breads, brownies, cakes, cookies, cupcakes, quick breads and just about everything else, and most dairy-free recipes will use dairy-free substitutes like oil, soy margarine, or shortening to stand in for butter in a given recipe, sometimes cutting down the fat with pureed fruits such as apples, bananas or dates.
+Butter is the main ingredient in almost all traditional baking recipes.
+It's used for breads, brownies, cakes, cookies, cupcakes, quick breads, and just about everything else.
+Most dairy-free recipes will use dairy-free substitutes, such as oil, soy margarine, or shortening, to stand in for butter in a given recipe.
 For health reasons, many people prefer to use liquid oils, such as canola and olive oil, in place of butter for dairy-free baking.
 In many cases, this will still produce fabulous results—however, it is also often the case that oil cannot stand in for butter on its own.

 Baking Cakes Without Butter